-In stating clearly that they consider the current system for disciplinary action against players to be unsuitable and unfair, the DCMS have confirmed what most Liverpool supporters suspected all along about the suspiciously timed FA report that was released late on New Year's Eve of last year.
+In stating clearly that they consider the current system for disciplinary action against players to be unsuitable and unfair, the DCMS have confirmed what a lot of football supporters suspected all along about the suspiciously timed FA report, which was released late on New Year's Eve of last year.

 .......but the charging and decision-making process handled outside of the FA, by an accountable, but independent and separate organisation.
 We believe this would provide more clarity and enable the football authorities to address disciplinary matters fairly.

-In clearly qualifying that their belief in a need for change in the FA disciplinary process, is based on a requirement for a new, fair method, the DCMS have succeeded in justifying and bolstering the solid, unwavering stance of support for their player, displayed by Liverpool Football club and Kenny Dalglish, since the verdict was announced.
+In clearly qualifying that their belief in a need for change in the FA disciplinary process, is based on a requirement for a new, fair method, the DCMS have well and truly set out their stall.

-When you start to appreciate the view of the DCMS, in terms of what it indicates with regard to the system currently in place at the FA for carrying out disciplinary hearings, then everything changes with regard to there being any justification available to those that overlooked the evidence that glared at the rest of us in their talking down of the club and it's approach.
+When you start to appreciate the view of the DCMS, in terms of what it indicates with regard to the system currently in place at the FA for carrying out disciplinary hearings, then everything changes with regard to there being any justification available to those that overlooked the evidence.

-The absence of any navigable avenue of recourse that was capable of overturning a verdict or challenging the findings of that inadequate and unfair report, and the resulting decision by LFC to waive the right to an appeal that instead could only offer a change in the duration of the already imposed ban, further reinforces the DCMS's concerns over the unfit for purpose systems in place at the FA.
-And the nature of a system condemned in the wake of a goverment select committee, certainly explains why the club may have felt that there was a greater likelihood that the term would be increased, than decreased if an appeal was pursued.
+The absence of any navigable avenue of recourse that was capable of overturning a verdict or challenging the findings of that inadequate and unfair report, and the resulting decision by the football club to waive the right to an appeal, which instead could only offer a change in the duration of the already imposed ban, further reinforces the DCMS's concerns over the unfit for purpose systems in place at the FA.
+The nature of a system condemned in the wake of a government select committee, certainly explains why the club may have felt that there was a greater likelihood that the term would be increased, than decreased if an appeal was pursued.

-For a club that have been branded as condoning racism by an over zealous media, the unmistakable view of the Department for Culture, Media and Sport will feel a lot like redemption.
+For a club that have been branded as arrogant and inappropriate by an over zealous media, the unmistakable view of the Department for Culture, Media and Sport will feel a lot like redemption.

-If the Suarez case were to be heard in front of a committee assembled under the recommendations of the forthcoming reforms, how many reasonable people could say with even the smallest amount of confidence, that on the basis of the 'evidence' detailed in the New Year's Eve report, Suarez would have been subject to the verdict and punishment he's received under the current system?
+If the case were to be heard in front of a committee assembled under the recommendations of the forthcoming reforms, how many reasonable people could say with even the smallest amount of confidence, that on the basis of the 'evidence' detailed in the New Year's Eve report, the verdict would have been guilty?

-This issue was never about racism, racist supporters or a racist player.
-The most important question that the media and the PFA failed to ask is; Was Luis Suarez given a fair hearing, when the conflicting interests and agendas of the FA were an influencing factor in the disciplinary process?
+The most important question that the media and the PFA failed to ask is; was the player given a fair hearing, when the conflicting interests and agendas of the FA were an influencing factor in the disciplinary process?